Proper affine actions in non-swinging representations: Introduction

 The present paper is part of a larger effort to understand discrete groups $\Gamma$ of affine transformations (subgroups of the affine group $\GL_n(\mathbb{R}) \ltimes \mathbb{R}^n$) acting properly discontinuously on the affine space $\mathbb{R}^n$.
 The case where $\Gamma$ consists of isometries (in other words, $\Gamma \subset \Orth_n(\mathbb{R}) \ltimes \mathbb{R}^n$) is well-understood: a classical theorem by Bieberbach says that such a group always has an abelian subgroup of finite index.

-We say that a group $G$ acts \emph{properly discontinuously} on a topological space $X$ if for every compact $K \subset X$, the set $\setsuch{g \in G}{g K \cap K \neq \emptyset}$ is finite.
+We say that a group $G$ acts \emph{properly discontinuously} on a topological space~$X$ if for every compact $K \subset X$, the set $\setsuch{g \in G}{g K \cap K \neq \emptyset}$ is finite.
 We define a \emph{crystallographic} group to be a discrete group $\Gamma \subset \GL_n(\mathbb{R}) \ltimes \mathbb{R}^n$ acting properly discontinuously and such that the quotient space $\mathbb{R}^n / \Gamma$ is compact.
 In \cite{Aus64}, Auslander conjectured that any crystallographic group is virtually solvable, that is, contains a solvable subgroup of finite index.
 Later, Milnor \cite{Mil77} asked whether this statement is actually true for any affine group acting properly discontinuously.
 The answer turned out to be negative: Margulis \cite{Mar83, Mar87} gave a nonabelian free group of affine transformations with linear part Zariski-dense in $\SO(2, 1)$, acting properly discontinuously on $\mathbb{R}^3$.
 On the other hand, Fried and Goldman \cite{FG83} proved the Auslander conjecture in dimension 3 (the cases $n=1$ and $2$ are easy).
-Recently, Abels, Margulis and Soifer \cite{AMS13} proved it in dimension $n \leq 6$.
+Recently, Abels, Margulis and Soifer \cite{AMS12} proved it in dimension $n \leq 6$.
 See \cite{AbSur} for a survey of already known results.

 Margulis's breakthrough was soon followed by the construction of other counterexamples to Milnor's conjecture.
-The first advance was made by Abels et al.~\cite{AMS02}: they generalized Margulis's construction to subgroups of the affine group
+The first advance was made by Abels, Margulis and Soifer~\cite{AMS02}: they generalized Margulis's construction to subgroups of the affine group

 for all values of~$n$.
 The author further generalized this in his previous paper~\cite{Smi14}, by finding such subgroups in the affine group~$G \ltimes \mathfrak{g}$, where $G$~is any noncompact semisimple real Lie group, acting on its Lie algebra~$\mathfrak{g}$ by the adjoint representation.
-Recently Danciger et al.~\cite{DGKCox} found examples of affine groups acting properly discontinuously that were neither virtually solvable nor virtually free.
+Recently Danciger, Gu{\'e}ritaud and Kassel~\cite{DGKCox} found examples of affine groups acting properly discontinuously that were neither virtually solvable nor virtually free.

 Proliferation of these counterexamples leads to the following question.
 Consider a semisimple real Lie group~$G$; for every representation~$\rho$ of~$G$ on a finite-dimensional real vector space~$V$, we may consider the affine group~$G \ltimes V$.
 Which of those affine groups contain a nonabelian free subgroup with linear part Zariski-dense in~$G$ and acting properly discontinuously on~$V$?